-The creators and foremost implementers of the Cradle to Cradle Certified[TM] Products Program
+MBDC The original creators and foremost implementers of the Cradle to Cradle Certified® Products Program MBDC Cradle to Cradle® Assessment and Leadership Founded in 1995 by William McDonough and chemist Michael Braungart, MBDC has been advocating for endlessly resourceful Cradle to Cradle approaches, working with companies to intentionally design products which eliminate the concept of waste, use clean energy, value clean water and celebrate diversity.
+MBDC's services help clients understand and implement the Cradle to Cradle DesignTM Framework on multiple levels, from materials and products to packaging and corporate leadership:

-MBDC Cradle to Cradle® Assessment and Leadership Founded in 1995 by William McDonough and chemist Michael Braungart, MBDC has been advocating for endlessly resourceful Cradle to Cradle approaches, working with companies to intentionally design products which eliminate the concept of waste, use clean energy, value clean water and celebrate diversity.
-MBDC's services help clients understand and implement the Cradle to Cradle Design[TM] Framework on multiple levels, from materials and products to packaging and corporate leadership: We are leaders in Material Health Assessments Our chemists have been providing material and product assessments, down to the parts per million, for over two decades.
-We developed the Cradle to Cradle Design Framework We have inspired and guided companies around the world to remake the way they make things.
+We are leaders in Material Health Assessments Our chemists have been providing material and product assessments, down to the parts per million, for over two decades.
+We developed the Cradle to Cradle Design Framework

-We created the Cradle to Cradle Certified[TM] Products Program We conceived the Cradle to Cradle Certified Product Standard and is now administered by the Cradle to Cradle Products Innovation Institute to make it available to the public as an independent, third-party, peer-reviewed program in order to spur innovation on a global scale.
-CRADLE TO CRADLE In their 2002 book Cradle to Cradle: Remaking the Way We Make Things, architect William McDonough and chemist Michael Braungart presented a science-based design framework that eliminates the concept of waste and provides enduring benefits for society, from safe materials and circular economies to clean air, water and energy.
+We have inspired and guided companies around the world to remake the way they make things.
+We are the original creators of the Cradle to Cradle Certified® Products Program We are among the foremost implementers of the program which is owned, developed and maintained by the Cradle to Cradle Products Innovation Institute., an independent, thirdparty, peer-reviewed program.
+CRADI E TO CRADI E In their book, Cradle to Cradle: Remaking the Way We Make Things (2002), architect William McDonough and chemist Michael Braungart presented a science-based design framework that eliminates the concept of waste and provides enduring benefits for society, from safe materials and circular economies to clean air, water and energy.
 The book put forward a design framework characterized by three principles derived from nature: